-After reading the article, have students look at the primary sources again and see how their analysis fits within the greater historical context.
+After reading the article, have students look at the primary sources again.
+How did their analysis fit within the greater historical context.
 Were their assumptions right?
 What did they miss and why?

 - Read the Additional Resources W. E. B. Du Bois, “The Black Star Line,” and Robert W. Bagnall, “The Madness of Marcus Garvey.”
 Discuss why these other important civil rights leaders were not impressed with Marcus Garvey.
 Explain the difference between Pan-Africanism and integration.

 - Learn about the Black Star Line in popular culture.
 Read the Additional Resource Singing a Song of Garveyism.
 Listen to Bob Marley’s Redemption Song.
-Some key lyrics were derived from a speech given by Garvey entitled “The Work That Has Been Done.”
-In 2004, Rolling Stone placed the song at #66 among “The 500 Greatest Songs of All Time”.
+Some key lyrics were derived from a speech given by Garvey entitled “The Work That Has Been Done”.
+Rolling Stone placed the song at #66 among “The 500 Greatest Songs of All Time” in 2004.
 In 2010, the New Statesman listed it as one of the Top 20 Political Songs.
 In 1999, Mos Def (now Yassin Bey) and Talib Kweli formed a rap duo called Black Star–drawing their name from Garvey’s Black Star Line.
 Discuss why you think Garveyism had such a profound effect on people of African descent and why do you think it continues into modern pop culture?